academie-de-espee/academie-de-espee.github.io/other-articles/leg-wounds.md

 unwillingness to restage the fight so that a larger party of observers might be present and benefit from the experience..
 "No, this is a party that is not coming to an Academy or Queen's near you!"
-<BR><BR>

 From a more practical point of view in regards to rapier combat, the experience has much value to offer.
 As the only documented duel with actual rapiers, at least in Ansteorra (we are normally smarter than this; see disclaimers earlier in this paper) that has resulted in documented wounds, this situation offers several valuable pearls of knowledge.
-<BR><BR>

 First, both duelists were more than a little amazed at the lack of force or pressure that it took to penetrate with the sword into the flesh and cause a disabling wound.
 Seeing the Machine is one thing.
 Stabbing and tip cutting an actual person is quite another.
 Neither the tip cut nor the